zcy1024/sui-move-bootcamp/A4/README.md

 ### Create a first simple NFT

  - Exploration of sui cli client
- - `sui move build`
+ - Build your smart contract with `sui move build`
- - Create New Client Address tokens
+ - Create New Address
- - Get devnet tokens
+ - Get Devnet tokens from faucet
  - Publish a Smart Contract
  - Explore contract on chain with SuiScan
  - Mint an NFT on chain using SuiScan UI
+ - Check minted NFT and Transaction effects on chain with SuiScan

 ### Useful Links